wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

 ###### Practice Time
  - [ ]
 - Once the characters resolve the altercation with the amalgamated mascots, the party on the Rose Stage resumes.
 Before the characters leave the area, Rosie Wuzfeddlims approaches them.
 The gnome announces that Aerojaunt Field is reserved for the characters’ Mage Tower team to practice.
 - The characters’ designated practice slot is in six weeks.
 As a student referee, Rosie is tasked with helping the characters learn the rules of Mage Tower and the game’s basic techniques.
-Further, as long as the entire party has not made a Rival of Rosie, she promises to gift their team a **stone of good luck** after they practice that can be used at the game later in the year.
+Further, as long as the entire party has not made a Rival of Rosie, she promises to gift their team a [[Stone of Good Luck (Luckstone)]] after they practice that can be used at the game later in the year.

 #### Week 7: Scrivening and Symbology Exam: Glyph of Warding